 When a landowner elects to perform the work themselves, they must track their hourly rates for their work only.
-These hourly rates must be recorded and provided to the FAS when invoicing.
+These hourly rates must be recorded, and receipts or evidence of payment for other approved project expenses, must be provided to the FAS upon request when invoicing.